 Such heritage continues with this, the GranCabrio, because whatever talents it may prove to have in other areas, we think you’ll agree that it is a stunning-looking motor car.
 At least, that was the universal opinion of those we asked.

-As the name suggests, the GranCabrio is based on the GranTurismo.
-The coupé is available with either a 4.2 or a 4.7-litre V8, and a choice of a conventional automatic or automated manual gearbox.
 However, there is just one GranCabrio engine/gearbox combo: a 4.7-litre automatic.
-However it can be had in standard or more focused Sport trims.
-Maserati has also introduced the MC variant to the Grancabrio range.
-It draws on the styling of the stripped-out MC Stradale GranTurismo, but with no mechanical changes.
+However it can be had in standard, more focused Sport or race-inspired MC Stradale trims.
+The latter draws on the styling of the stripped-out MC Stradale GranTurismo, but with no mechanical changes.